REEPHAM

 |

-Reepham and Booton Introduction |
+An Introduction to Reepham and Booton

 Reepham is an attractive small town set in picturesque countryside between the Wensum and Bure Valleys.
 Lovely 18th century houses, many with Flemish influence, surround the Market Place, which has been designated a conservation area.
 The churchyard once had 3 churches, but one has been a ruin since 1543 with only a fragment now remaining.
 The parish church of St Mary's stands back to back with St Michael, the parish church of neighbouring Whitwell.
-Today, Reepham has some good shops to browse, a range of places to stay, eat and drink.
-Market day is Wednesdays and regular antiques fairs are held at the Old Reepham Brewery.
-Nearby Booton is a small village and contains one of the most intriguing churches in Norfolk.
-At the former Reepham Station there is a small museum, tea room and cycle hire.
-The station is the start of the Marriott's Way, 21 miles of former railway trackbed, made available as a rural trail for walkers, cyclists and horse riders. |
+Today, Reepham has a few shops to browse, plus a range of places to eat and drink.
+Market day is Wednesdays and regular antiques fairs are frequently held.

 |